yhlong0/IntellectCapital/Notes/poorCharlieAlmanack.md

 26. When perception get through to man's brain, it is often misweighted, a magician creating a high-contrast touch pressure, put one hand in hot water and one hand in cold water.
 To prevent this misperception, you need a simple temperature gauge.
 27. Fear professional advice, especially when it is good for the advisor.(wrong incentive)
 28. "Granny's Rule": executives force themselves daily to first do their unpleasant and necessary tasks before rewarding themselves by proceeding to their pleasant tassks.
 Given reward superpower(dessert), this practice is wise and sound.

+### The Psychology of Human Misjudgement

+- Disliking/Hating Tendency, ignore virtures in the object of dislike, dislike everything merely associated with the object of his dislike. distort other facts to facilitate hatred.
+- Doubt-Avoidance Tendency, animal tend to make quick easy decision, is surely counterproductive for a prey animal that is threatened by a predator is to take a long time in deciding what to do.
+- Inconsistency-Avoidance Tendency, the brain of man conserves programming space by being reluctant to change, which is a form of inconsistency avoidance.
+I wear the chains I forged in life, chains of habit that were too light to be felt before they became too strong to be broken.
+- Simple, Pain-avoiding Psychological Denial, the reality is too painful to bear, so one distorts the facts until they become bearable.
+- Stree-Influence Tendency, the dogs hardest to breakdown were also the hardest to return to their pre-breakdown state.